nopjia/gatsby-blog/src/pages/hire.md

 ## need a graphics guy?

 Looking for hand-crafted, high-end, interactive 3D experiences for your website or product?
-I'm available for consulting, freelance, and contract work.
+I'm available for freelance and consulting work.
 Based in San Francisco Bay Area.
 Available for both on-site and remote projects.
 Please reach out to me directly for any inquiries!